jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 <br>

 To close these gaps and create a secure electrical connection, we'll now properly crimp the snap-fastener.
-Gather your snap-fastener installation tool and hammer.
+Gather your snap-fastener setter and hammer.
+The setter is the metal rod with a concave end which is shaped to fit over the female end.

 Find a sturdy corner of a hard, flat surface for this step.
 Using a corner is important as it provides targeted support directly under the snap-fastener while